amyjko/bookish/examples/tutorial/chapters/introduction.md

 You can also include footnotes{I'm a footnote}{I'm also a footnote}:
 `

-If you include more footnotes, Peruse will letter them accordingly{I'm also a footnote}.
+If you include more footnotes, Bookish will letter them accordingly{I'm also a footnote}.

 # Videos